- The Washington Times - Friday, February 13, 2026

 Advertisement

-ABC News in December 2024 agreed to pay $15 million toward Mr. Trump’s presidential library to settle a defamation claim after anchor George Stephanopoulos inaccurately characterized the president’s liability in the E. Jean Carroll sexual assault case.
+ABC News agreed in December 2024 to pay $15 million toward Mr. Trump’s presidential library to settle a defamation claim after anchor George Stephanopoulos inaccurately characterized the president’s liability in the E. Jean Carroll sexual assault case.

 In a March 2024 broadcast, Mr. Stephanopoulos said a jury found Mr. Trump “liable for rape.”
 The jury found Mr. Trump liable for sexually abusing and defaming Ms. Carroll, but not for rape, as Ms. Carroll alleged.